Apple Tart

 I should have planned this better.
 I will have to rely on almond extract for all my baking needs for the foreseeable future.
 I guess things could be worse.
 I could be suck using that stuff from Costco that burns the back of my throat and makes me all dry heave-y.
 That would be what I call dire.
 Yikes.

-Have you ever been frustrated trying on clothes or figuring out if you body is proportioned correctly?
-Here is Imogen’s quick, easy way to tell on your own.
 This is a great guide for those of us who can’t figure out why off the rack doesn’t work on our bodies.
 We’re not all perfectly proportioned or symmetrical.
 Did you know that?
 Curious?
 Follow along at home.

 Vincent Talleu, Master Baker

-I am a huge fan of these four Vincent Talleu‘s youtube videos showing him in his bakery making bread, chocolate pastries, etc. I could watch these all day long if I had time.
+I am a huge fan of these four Vincent Talleu‘s Youtube videos showing him in his bakery making bread, chocolate pastries, etc. I could watch these all day long if I had time.

 Check out this bread making marathon one.
 This one if my favourite.
 It’s 11:38 minutes long, but worth every second you spend watching it.
 I’d be highly surprised if you don’t drool or exclaim from five new tricks you pick up watching him.